Shillelagh1/ICEBATS384/README.md

 > It would be greatly appreciated if you could review and provide feedback on my schematic,
 > but it's heavily advised you don't attempt to build this board yet.

+> [!IMPORTANT]
+> Because of the intended small form factor of this board it may be difficult to manufacture for some.

 ![image](https://github.com/user-attachments/assets/de1f2b1b-1a38-4652-8c27-c6ef4278a0fc)

 # Summary: